romkatv/powerlevel10k/README.md

 to.
 So in some cases `POWERLEVEL9K_SHORTEN_DIR_LENGTH` means characters, in others whole directories.

+You can even show icons if your are within your homefolder or outside of it by setting:

+    # Greek "alpha" sign
+    POWERLEVEL9K_HOME_ICON='\u03B1'
+    # Greek capital "omega" sign
+    POWERLEVEL9K_FOLDER_ICON='\u03A9'

+To turn off these icons you could set these variables to an empty string.

 ##### ip

 This segment shows you your current internal IP address.
 It tries to examine